GeoNode/documentation/intermediate/backup/index.rst

 #. ``--skip-read-only``: the restore procedure will be conducted without setting `Read Only` mode during execution.

+#. ``--soft-reset``: the restore procedure will preserve geoserver table / resources during the restore.
+By default the procedure will drop tables and resources

 In order to perform a default backup restoration just run the command:

     .. code-block:: shell